daanielcruz/bomdebiblia-openquiz/README.md

 <strong>\* Android Only </strong>

-If you want to know more about it, visit the play store link: https://play.google.com/store/apps/details?id=com.danielfcruz.bomdebiblia
+If you want to know more about it, visit the [Play Store][playstore]

 </p>